01 December 2012

 Conclusions: Hearing thresholds in tinnitus ears with normal hearing sensitivity in the conventional range were higher in the EHF region than those in non-tinnitus control subjects, implying that cochlear damage in the basal region may result in the perception of tinnitus.
 In general, DPOAE levels in tinnitus ears were lower than those in ears of non-tinnitus subjects, suggesting that subclinical cochlear impairment in limited areas, which can be revealed by DPOAEs but not by conventional audiometry, may exist in tinnitus ears.
 For patients with tinnitus, DPOAE measures combined with behavioral EHF hearing thresholds may provide additional clinical information about the status of the peripheral hearing.

-Keywords: Otoacoustic Emissions, Spontaneous - physiology, Hearing - physiology, Ear - physiopathology, Case-Control Studies, Auditory Threshold - physiology, Audiometry, Pure-Tone, Adult, Adolescent, Tinnitus - physiopathology, young adult
+Keywords: Otoacoustic Emissions, Spontaneous - physiology, Hearing - physiology, Ear - physiopathology, Case-Control Studies, Auditory Threshold - physiology, Audiometry, Pure-Tone, Adolescent, Tinnitus - physiopathology, young adult